cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/index.html.md

 * Javascript --- [Deploy Node.js Applications](/docs/using/deploying-apps/javascript/index.html)
 * Java/JVM --- [Deploy Java, Groovy, or Scala Apps that Use the Spring, Grails, Lift, or Play Frameworks](/docs/using/deploying-apps/jvm/index.html)

 Cloud Foundry also supports custom buildpacks as described on [Custom Buildpacks](/docs/using/deploying-apps/buildpacks.html).
 Some <a href="https://devcenter.heroku.com/articles/third-party-buildpacks">Heroku third party buildpacks</a> may work with Cloud Foundry, but your experience may vary.
+See https://github.com/cloudfoundry-community/cf-docs-contrib/wiki/Buildpacks for a list of community-developed buildpacks.
 To use a buildpack that is not built-in to Cloud Foundry, you specify the URL of the buildpack when you push an application, using the `--buildpack` qualifier.

 If you do not specify a buildpack when you run `cf push`, Cloud Foundry determines which built-in buildpack to use, using the `bin/detect` script of each buildpack.